apache/apisix/docs/en/latest/http3.md

 ### Verify HTTP/3 Connections

-Install [static-curl](https://github.com/stunnel/static-curl) or other curl that have HTTP/3 support.
+Install [static-curl](https://github.com/stunnel/static-curl) or any other curl executable that has HTTP/3 support.

 Send a request to the route: